ibm-cloud-docs/cis/logpush.md

    ```
    {: pre}

-### Creating a Logpush job to send logs to IBM Cloud Logs
+### Creating a Logpush job to send logs to your destination
-{: #logpush-setup-cloud-logs-api}
+{: #logpush-setup-api}

-To create a Logpush job with IBM Cloud Logs, follow these steps:
+To create a Logpush job to your destination (IBM Cloud Logs, Cloud Object Storage, or Splunk), follow these steps:

 1. Set up your API environment with the correct variables.
 1. Store the following values in variables to be used in the API command: